If you’re looking for a crochet triangle shawl that is simple and easy enough for beginners – then this one might be the one for you!

 The double crochet stitches are grouped in clusters (one cluster = 3 double crochet stitches worked into one stitch) and worked into spaces between the clusters.
 This arrangement of stitches is also known as the Granny Stitch Crochet.
 Most commonly known are granny squares, where lots of little squares are made separately and then joined together.
 Crocheters have used this stitch for centuries to make blankets, clothing and home decor.
 But we are not making a granny square today, we are making a triangle!

 So, how do you crochet a granny triangle shawl?
-See free pattern instructions below.
+See free pattern instructions or watch the video demonstration below.

 Crochet Triangle Shawl – Free Pattern